hcsn-theory/hcsn-theory/README.md

 ```

 > ⚠️ This repository contains **no simulation code**.
-> All numerical experiments are in the companion repo: [hcsn-sim →](https://github.com/hcsn-theory/hcsn-sim)
+> All numerical experiments are conducted in the high-performance **[hcsn-rust](https://github.com/hcsn-theory/hcsn-rust)** engine, which replaced the legacy `hcsn-sim` prototype in Phase 10.

 ---

-## The Four Canonical Documents
+## The Five Canonical Documents

-The entire HCSN theory is documented in exactly **four files**, designed to be read in order:
+The entire HCSN theory is documented in exactly **five files**, designed to be read in order:

 ### [01 — Axioms and Methodology](docs/01_axioms_and_methodology.md)
 Defines the five core axioms: